narai420/laravel-filemanager-frontend/README.md

 # laravel-file-manager (Frontend)

+## Customized Version of the official front-end to be used in bootstrap-vue projects.

+### Note: This is not yet available in npm.
 > File manager for Laravel - Frontend - Vue.js

 > Backend - Laravel 5 package - [alexusmai/laravel-file-manager](https://github.com/alexusmai/laravel-file-manager)